franko/gsl-shell/README.md

 sudo apt install meson pkg-config gcc g++ xorg-dev
 ```

-Unfortunately the FOX 1.7 dev libraries are not available from the standard ubuntu packages so you may
-need to compile the FOX library by yourself.

-Optionally, GSL Shell can use also the ![OpenBLAS library] for optimized matrix computations.
+Optionally, GSL Shell can use also the [OpenBLAS library] for optimized matrix computations.
 It can be installed on ubuntu using the package `libopenblas-dev`.
+To use OpenBLAS use the meson option `-Dblas=openblas` with the meson setup command
+shown below.

-Once the requirements are met GSL Shell can be compiled using the commands:
+Once these requirements are met GSL Shell can be compiled using the commands:

 ```sh
 meson setup build